About Longshore Claims Administration

 - Outer Continental Shelf Lands Act (OCSLA)

-Benefits paid under the LHWCA and its extensions totaled $1.3 billion in CY2016.
-Excluding beneficiaries who are covered by the Special Workers’ Compensation Fund, the DLHWC generally does not issue benefit decisions or payments directly to injured workers.
-The role of the DLHWC is to provide technical assistance, dispute resolution services and oversee benefit delivery by the self-insured employers and insurance carriers it authorizes and regulates.
+Benefits paid under the LHWCA and its extensions totaled $1.1 billion in CY2018.
+Excluding beneficiaries who are covered by the Special Workers’ Compensation Fund, the Longshore Program generally does not issue benefit decisions or payments directly to injured workers.
+The role of the Longshore Program is to provide technical assistance, dispute resolution services and oversee benefit delivery by the self-insured employers and insurance carriers it authorizes and regulates.